milesj/web-lang/spec/types.md

     Array<int> foo = [1, 2, 3]
     Array<string> bar = ['a', 'b', 'c']

-Using arrays is pretty similar to other languages.
+Using arrays are pretty similar to other languages.
 You can add an item.

     foo[] = 4